oktadev/okta-blog/_source/_posts/2023-08-30-passwordless-authentication.md

 ## Phishing-resistant authentication

 Phishing-resistant authentication factors include local biometric factors and secure possession-based factors.
-Using cryptographically unique credentials for each website and new browser capabilities that make secure authentication easy to use is the winning combination!
+Using cryptographically unique credentials for each website and new browser capabilities that streamlines secure authentication is the winning combination!

 Using FIDO and W3C's combined forces brings us to a new authentication standard called FIDO2.
 FIDO2 retained the cryptographically secure authentication key from the previous U2F method.
 They introduced a new protocol to an existing standard for devices to interoperate with web browsers called [Client to Authenticator Protocol (CTAP2)](https://fidoalliance.org/specs/fido-v2.0-ps-20190130/fido-client-to-authenticator-protocol-v2.0-ps-20190130.html).
-Devices supporting CTAP2 include those with built-in hardware authenticators and external devices.
+Devices supporting CTAP2 include those with built-in biometric readers such as phones, and external devices such as smart keys.
 An example of a device with built-in hardware authenticators includes laptops with fingerprint sensors or cameras for facial recognition.
 External devices include security keys, phones, and watches with Bluetooth, USB, or NFC communication capability.

 {% img blog/passwordless-authentication/ctap.jpg alt:"Graphic of device icons such as phone, laptop, smart card, and smart key along with forms of communication (Bluetooth, USB, and NFC)" width:"800" %}{: .center-image }